canselcik/libremarkable/README.md

 linker = "arm-linux-gnueabihf-gcc"
 ```

+If you have further questions, feel free to ask in Issues or take a look at [this comment](https://github.com/canselcik/libremarkable/issues/5#issuecomment-377592830) on one of the issues under this repo.

 #### Building libremarkable and the examples
 A simple Makefile wrapper is created for convenience.
 It exposes the following verbs:
   - `examples`: Builds examples